 |Methadone||Dolophine®, Methadose®||Fizzies, Amidone, Chocolate Chip Cookies, Dollies, Dolls, Done, Meth|

 |Buprenorphine||Suboxone®, Subutex®, Zubsolv®, Bunavail®, Butrans®||Sobos, Saboxin, Oranges, Bupe, Box, Boxes, Stops, Subs|

-Fentanyl is a powerful synthetic opioid that comes in pharmaceutical and non-pharmaceutical forms.
-Potency levels differ among opioids—fentanyl is 50x stronger than heroin and 100x stronger than morphine.
+Fentanyl is an powerful synthetic opioid that comes in pharmaceutical and illicit forms.
+The strength of opioids differ—fentanyl is 50x stronger than heroin and 100x stronger than morphine.

-It is becoming more common for fentanyl to be laced within illicit substances.
-Fentanyl-laced drugs are extremely dangerous, and many people may be unaware that their drugs are laced with fentanyl.
-Ingesting fentanyl, intentionally or unintentionally, increases the risk of experiencing an overdose.
+It is becoming more common for fentanyl to be laced within illicit drugs.
+Fentanyl-laced drugs are extremely dangerous.
+People may not be aware that their drugs are laced with fentanyl.
+Taking fentanyl, intentionally or unintentionally, increases the risk of experiencing an overdose.

 To learn more about the risks of fentanyl, please visit the CDC’s Fentanyl Facts webpage.

 1. Keep your doctor informed.
 Inform your health care professional about any history of substance use disorder.
 All patients treated with opioids for pain require careful monitoring by their health care provider for signs of misuse and addiction, and to determine when these medications are no longer needed.

 2. Follow directions carefully.
 Opioids may result in side effects, including drowsiness, constipation, and depressed breathing depending on the amount taken.
 Take the lowest dose needed to control your pain and never more than prescribed.
 Taking too much could cause severe respiratory depression or death.
 Do not crush or break pills.
 This can change the rate at which the medication is absorbed and lead to overdose and death.